Finding new ways to tell stories

 So whilst the tournament continues, so does our work at the National Football Museum.
 We’re processing our interviews so they become part of October’s Crossing the Line exhibition Part 2 and so that the archives of the museum become more gender balanced in line with the museum’s 50-50 target.

-I’m working my butt-off don’t get me wrong but the fact I believe my work is making a difference and I’m working with a great team makes me feel so very, very privileged.
+I’m working tirelessly – and the fact I believe my work is making a difference – and I’m working with a great team makes me feel so very, very privileged.

 The SROI of sport and arts